abdulhaseeb2115/Todo-App-NextJs/README.md

 # Full Stack Todo App

 This is a full stack todo app that allows users to manage their tasks.
-It consists of a homepage, an about page, and a dummy page.
-The app also includes a login page and utilizes authentication using JSON Web Tokens (JWT).
-The homepage, which is the todo route, is private, while the about and dummy pages are public.
+It consists of a Main Page, an About, and a Dummy page.
+The app also includes a Login page and utilizes authentication using JSON Web Tokens (JWT).
+The Main page, which is the todo route, is private, while the About and Dummy pages are public.

 ## Deployed App Links